gislab-npo/gislab-doc/installation/physical.rst

 .. rubric:: Running physical GIS.lab client

-After successful booting, there will be welcome screen with login dialog, see figure :num:`#login-unit`.
+After successful booting, there will be welcome screen with login dialog, see figure :numref:`login-unit`.
 Creation of user accounts and running GIS.lab clients are the same as in virtual mode.
 Find more details in :ref:`User accounts <user-creation>` and
 :ref:`Running virtual GIS.lab client <client-running-virtual>` sections.